 Before going forward with creating your cryptocurrency you should first decide between creating a coin or creating a token.

-Coins are a store or exchange of value.
-There are also other uses like being used to back applications, transactions, smart contracts, even for staking.
+Coins don’t just store or exchange value.
+They are also used to back applications, transactions, smart contracts, and even for staking.

 Tokens are representations of particular assets or utilities, tradable to commodities, loyalty points, cryptocurrencies, and others.